PhilipGriffith/AHPy/README.md

 > You can duplicate this analysis at this online demonstration site...**IMPORTANT: The demo site is designed for convenience, not accuracy.
 The priorities it returns may differ somewhat from those returned by rigorous AHP calculations.**

 In this example, we'll be judging candidates by their experience, education, charisma and age.
-Therefore, we need to compare each potential leader to the others, given each criterion:
+Therefore, we need to compare each potential leader to the others, given each criterion...

 ```python
 >>> experience_comparisons = {('Moll', 'Nell'): 1/4, ('Moll', 'Sue'): 4, ('Nell', 'Sue'): 9}